 It can be very distressing when you receive a credit denial.
 But what’s worse is when you find out that the reason for the denial was that a credit bureau erroneously reported you as deceased.
+While it may seem like you’ve found yourself in a strange situation, being reported as dead on your credit report is a fairly common occurrence.
+Many people each year experience this same problem.
+If you are searching for a reported as deceased on credit report attorney, it is likely because this error has already begun disrupting your financial life.

 Why You Would Be Mistakenly Reported as Deceased on Your Credit Report